ryan-mcclue/unsw/comp3311/week2.md

   however redudancy comes up, only requiring one foreign key for one of them (as can access other through them) what side foreign key is one depends on participation
 * 1:n
-  '1' side with foreign key
-  relationship table with '1' and 'n' foreign key two tables; 'n' side with foreign key
+  '1' side with foreign key only
-* n:m (cannot create n:m with total participation in sql) single relationship table, i.e. no attributes in host tables
+* n:m (cannot create n:m with total participation in sql) create new relationship table, i.e. no attributes in host tables

 A foreign key can have multiple attributes.
 Can also have multiple foreign keys.

+Composite attribute can be mapped to one attribute or multiple separate Superclass  could be multiple tables with foreign keys or single table with nulls.
+Multivalued attribute in standard sql would have it as it a separate table.
+However extensions allow for arrays

+Cyclical references solved by building table incrementally using `alter table`

+Weak entity will have its primary key the foreign key of strong entity

+## Populating Database
+`insert into table(order2, order1) values (x, y), (a, b)`

+\pset null NUL (pset for printing settings)

+inserting with `copy` will fail if any of the tuples are invalid (unlike `insert`)

+`pg_dump -O -x db > db.dump`